By Jeff Blakley

 Writing the post entitled The Beginnings of Goulds led me to want to find out more about Lyman B. Gould, for whom the community is named.
 I searched through issues of the Miami Metropolis from the era, conducted census research on Ancestry and searched records on the Internet and FindAGrave for this post.

 As I wrote in my previous post, Lyman B. Gould was born in Brown Township, Washington County, Indiana.
 His grandfather, John Gould (1790-1858), was in Washington County as early as 1840 and one of John’s brothers, Lyman, owned a store in Claysville in Vernon Township in 1830.
 It is likely that Lyman was the first of the Gould family to move from Ontario County, New York, where John was born, to Indiana.
 John had married Anna Hilton and they had at least 7 children, including Riley, the father of Lyman B., who was born in about 1823.
-In the 1850 census, Riley Harrison Gould and his wife, Sarah Irene Wheelock, were the parents of two children: William R., born in about 1846 and Cynthia A., born in about 1849.
-Lyman B. Gould, born in July of 1857, was their fourth child.
-He was named after his uncle, who died in 1837.
+In the 1850 census, Riley Harrison Gould and his wife, Sarah Irene Wheelock, were the parents of four children: William K., born in about 1846; Cynthia A., born in about 1849; Lyman B. Gould, born in July of 1857 and Samuel Lincoln, born in about 1860.
+Lyman was named after his uncle, who died in 1837.

 Riley Harrison Gould enlisted in Company C, 56th Regiment, Illinois Infantry as a private on September 28, 1861 and was discharged on January 28, 1862.
 He re-enlisted as a sergeant in Company A of the 66th Indiana Infantry on August 3, 1862 and was discharged on June 3, 1865.
 After the war ended, Riley and his brother Norton moved their families to the Cuming City area in Washington County, Nebraska, where he was a farmer.